Tonga Whales: The Guide to Whale Swimming in Tonga 🐳 [2025]© TongaPocketGuide.com

 During this initial part of your tour, you will be briefed on what you should and shouldn’t do if there is a whale to swim with.

-It’s typically the case that there are at least eight swimmers on the whale tour, so equal opportunity will be given to both groups of four swimmers.
-This could be swimming with the same whale, one group at a time, or finding a different whale for the second group depending on the whale’s behaviour.
-Note that a whale might not even be found to swim with in the morning – nothing is guaranteed with wildlife.
+It’s typically the case that there are eight swimmers on the whale tour, so equal opportunity will be given to both groups of four swimmers.
+This could be swimming with the same whale, one group at a time, or finding a different whale for the second group, depending on the whale’s behaviour.
+Note that a whale might not even be found to swim with – nothing is guaranteed with wildlife.

 Lunch is typically included in whale swimming tours, usually alongside stopping by an uninhabited island or stopping at a snorkelling spot for customers who might want to do some snorkelling.